winitzki/scall/tutorial/programming_dhall.md

 ### `Monoid`

-The `Monoid` typeclass is defined in Haskell as:
+The `Monoid` typeclass is usually defined in Haskell as:

 ```haskell
 class Monoid m where